yzhai64/fh-agents-course/units/en/unit2/smolagents/code_agents.md

 The menu is ready! 🥗

-### Using imports from Python inside the Agent to check the when the party will be ready
+### Using Imports from Python Inside the Agent to Check When the Party Will Be Ready

 We now have the playlist and the menu, but we need to check something else that is really important: the time needed to prepare everything!